YasinEl/mzRAPP/inst/md/README.md

 file.
-This .csv file has to have two columns: <br> <b>R: </b> Resolution value at half height of a mass peak <br> <b>m/z: </b> m/z value for the correspondig resolution <br> Resolution values for at least 10 equally distributed m/z value sis recommended.
+This .csv file has to have two columns: <br> <b>R: </b> Resolution value at half height of a mass peak <br> <b>m/z: </b> m/z value for the correspondig resolution <br> Resolution values for at least 10 equally distributed m/z values are recommended.

 <h4>